Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 The CPU is authority.
 The GPU is mirror.
 Every backend sees the same mirror.

-## 5. GPU-Driven Culling and Indirect Draw
+## 5. What Consumes This: GPU-Driven Culling and Indirect Draw

+Everything to this point ships in `pulsar_scenedb` today.
+This section is the other side of the seam - the consumer design the store was built to feed.
+The shaders described here are Helio's, not SceneDB's; the repository contains no `.wgsl` files at all, only the buffers, the layout contract, and the naga reflection tests that hold the two declarations together.
+It is included because the store's shape is otherwise unmotivated: the generation buffer, the slot mirror, and the aligned expected-generation column exist for exactly the validation described below, and are hard to justify without it.

 ### 5.1 The Cull Pass

 The cull pass runs once per view.
-The compute shader receives a dense token array and aligned expected-generation column from `view_upload.rs`.
+The compute shader receives a dense token array and aligned expected-generation column from `view_upload.rs` - that half is real and shipping, and is what §3.10 harvests into.
 Each thread validates one token: `generations[slot_mirror[row]]` must equal `expected_gen[i]`.
-A mismatch drops the token.
-The generation check passes, then the shader reads `InstanceInfo.mesh_index`, bounds-checks it against the mesh table length, fetches the local AABB, computes world-space AABB, runs the near-plane pre-test, and evaluates frustum culling against six view planes.
+A mismatch means the slot was retired or recycled since harvest, and the token is dropped.
+Once the generation check passes, the shader reads `InstanceInfo.mesh_index`, bounds-checks it against the mesh table length, fetches the local AABB, computes the world-space AABB, runs the near-plane pre-test, and evaluates frustum culling against six view planes.

+The bounds check on `mesh_index` is not defensive padding.
+A row in a recycled region that was never written may still hold a prior tenant's bytes, so `mesh_index` is untrusted until the row has passed both the liveness gate and the generation check - the shader treats it as adversarial input.

 Survivors need a draw command.
 The shader performs a bounded atomic allocation against a per-view command counter.
 If the slot is within `MAX_BUFFER_CAPACITY`,